James Paxton arriving at ace status for Mariners after shutting down Rangers

 The big lefty didn’t allow a run for the third consecutive start, giving up just two hits over eight innings and striking out nine.
 The Mariners won back-to-back games for the first time this season, blanking Texas 5-0.

-It took a little time, some tribulation, a few injury stints, some fingernail hardener, a new arm slot and a newfound nasty streak.
-But the James Paxton that the Mariners and their fans once dreamily projected following the brilliant outings in September of 2013 may have finally arrived in April of 2017.
+It took a little time, some tribulation, a few disabled stints, the use of a fake nail and fingernail hardener, a modification of his arm slot, the harnessing of a blistering high-90s fastball, refining his explosive breaking pitches and developing an aggressive streak commensurate with his talent.

-Paxton delivered his third scoreless outing of the season, shutting down the Rangers for eight innings and leading the Mariners to an easy 5-0 win on Saturday night.
+But it seems like the James Paxton that the Mariners and their fans once dreamily projected following his handful of brilliant outings in September of 2013 has finally arrived in April of 2017.

-Paxton dominated, allowing just two hits while striking out nine and walking just one batter — his first of the game — to improve to 2-0.
+The big left-hander delivered his third straight scoreless outing of the season on Saturday night, shutting down the Rangers for eight innings and leading the Mariners to an easy 5-0 win.

 Most Read Stories